 What UTAD Means in Wyckoff Trading

-The event becomes more meaningful when the market first appears to offer higher acceptance, then fails to maintain it.
+The event becomes more useful when the market first appears to offer higher acceptance, then fails to maintain it.
 That failure can show up through a return below the prior high, weak follow-through above the range, or later rejection near the same upper area.

 UTAD Conditions